-In addition to the multivariate statistics, various indices were calculated from the raw diet data, including frequency of occurrence of prey for each site and each species, which is the number of stomachs with that certain prey item, divided by the total number of stomachs.
+In addition to the multivariate statistics, various indices were calculated from the raw data.
+Frequency of occurrence (FO) of prey for each site and each species, was calculated as:

-Gut fullness indices were also calculated from the food content weight divided by the weight of the fish, multiplied by 100 to express as percent body weight, a proxy for feeding intensity.
-The Schoener overlap index was calculated for each site, where relative biomass of prey for each species is compared, and the minimum values for each prey group are then summed (Krebs, 2013).
-(Chipps & Garvey, 2006; Krebs, 2013)The Schoener index is expressed as a percentage and overlap values of 60% are meaningful.
+FO = # of stomachs with preyi / total # of stomachs

+Gut fullness indices (GFI) were also calculated for each fish, expressed as percent body weight:

+GFI = (food bolus weight / fish weight) * 100

+The Schoener percent similarity index (PSI) for species diet overlap was calculated for each site:

+PSI = [Σ (minimum preyip, preyic)] * 100

+Where preyip is the proportion by weight of prey i in pink salmon stomachs and preyic is the proportion by weight of prey i in chum salmon stomachs (Chipps & Garvey, 2006; Krebs, 2013).

 Note, the empty stomachs (those with no identifiable prey) in this study were excluded from all the multivariate analyses but were included in the calculation of the above indices.
+The prey taxonomic detail was retained in analyses, but for summary tables and figures, “other” is prey grouped together that doesn’t contribute substantially to diets, such as amphipods, barnacle larvae, bivalve larvae, cladocerans, fish larvae/eggs, pteropods, polychaetes, to name a few.